TCAO-2/salad-server/docker/jellyfin/README.md

 # Configuration

 - Update the TZ environment in the compose file
-- Check if /media volume is pointing to the right path
+- Check in _docker-compose.yml_ that /media volume is pointing to the right path